barischrooneyj/progress/README.md

 ### Frontend

-While developing we build with GHC instead of GHCJS for a faster build.
+While developing build with GHC instead of GHCJS for a faster build.
 This generates an executable which will serve the frontend at `localhost:3003`.
 To guild with GHC: `nix-build -o frontend-warp -A ghc.frontend`, then run the executable with `frontend-warp/bin/frontend-warp-exe`.